PrestaShopCorp/puik/packages/web-components/README.md

 ## About The Project

-Puik Web Components is a library that aims to provide a complete set of reusable components based on the PrestaShop Design System for all the PrestaShop ecosystem.
+Puik Web Components is a library that aims to provide a complete set of reusable web components based on the PrestaShop Design System for all the PrestaShop ecosystem.

 ## Prerequisites